zeferreira/how-to-setup-mosquitto-broker-with-docker/README.md

 # How to setup Mosquitto MQTT Broker using Docker Compose for development

-These is a configuration for a developement environment.
+This is a configuration for a developement environment.
 Don't use it for production environment.
 It works with for Windows and Linux Environments (tested with windows).

 The scenario is simple, the mosquitto broker will start without peristence and with basic authentication for one user (or more).